AlephAlpha/Nekomata/README.md

 Nekomata is influenced by the following languages:

 - [**Curry**](https://curry.pages.ps.informatik.uni-kiel.de/curry-lang.org/).
-Curry is the first non-deterministic programming language I've heard of.
+Curry is the first non-deterministic programming language I've learned.
 Nekomata is lazy, purely functional, and non-deterministic like Curry.
 The implementation of non-determinism is also inspired by Curry's KiCS2 compiler.
 - [**Brachylog**](https://github.com/JCumin/Brachylog).
 This is a declarative logic golfing language based on Prolog.
 I think it's the first golfing language that uses non-determinism.
 Nekomata's syntax and choice of built-ins are heavily influenced by Brachylog.
 For example, Nekomata uses superscript letters for particles (called "Metapredicates" in Brachylog), though particles in Nekomata come before the arguments instead of after them.
 - [**Vyxal**](https://github.com/Vyxal/Vyxal), [**Jelly**](https://github.com/DennisMitchell/jellylanguage), [**05AB1E**](https://github.com/Adriandmen/05AB1E), [**Husk**](https://github.com/barbuz/Husk), [**Thunno 2**](https://github.com/Thunno/Thunno2) and other golfing languages.
 They influence Nekomata's choice of built-ins.
 When I don't know what built-in to add to Nekomata, I usually look at existing answers on [Code Golf StackExchange](https://codegolf.stackexchange.com/) in these languages.